 An Odd Meeting

-One Saturday in January a few weeks after coming back from Japan I'm sitting in the mall finishing my lunch when Lia, my lead girlfriend, returns from the rest rooms with another girl.
-I smile, as it's like Lia to make new friends.
-Lia is giving me a very sweet smile as they walk over - so I know I'm in for some sort of trouble.
-She nods at her new friend, saying, "This is Meredith, you're taking her to her high-school dance in three weeks' time.
+One Saturday in January, a few weeks after coming back from Japan, I’m sitting in the mall finishing my lunch when Lia, my lead girlfriend, returns from the rest rooms with another girl.
+I smile, because it’s like Lia to make new friends.
+Lia is giving me a sweet smile while they walk over, so I know I’m in for some sort of trouble.
+She nods at her new friend, saying, “This is Meredith, you’re taking her to her high-school dance in three weeks’ time.
 But you have to ask her father for permission first.
-She'll take you to where he's at so you can ask him this afternoon."
-I glance at Meredith, and notice she's a bit concerned about all this.
+She’ll take you to where he is so you can ask him this afternoon.”
+I glance at Meredith, and notice she’s a bit concerned about all this.

-Sometimes I wonder if my life would be better without a girlfriend, and this is one of those times.
-But knowing the way of the world, I take the simple way out, stand up, I smile at Lia and give her a nod.
-I look at Meredith and raise an eyebrow.
+I sometimes wonder if my life would be better without a girlfriend, and this is one of those times.
+Knowing the way of the world I take the simple way out.
+I stand up, smile at Lia, and give her a nod.
+I look at Meredith, and raise an eyebrow.
 She gives me a lopsided grin in reply, and starts to walk off - with me following.
-Lia calls out, "Kira will catch up with you there."
+Lia calls out, “Kira will catch up with you there.”
 Which leaves me wondering why she will.
-I just wave at Lia and the bulk of my entourage while I leave them.
-Two of the security guards go with me while the rest stay with Lia and the rest of my ladies going to the hairdresser today.
-The ladies go in two or three groups now, it varies with how many staff the hairdresser has at work - the rest of the ladies will be getting their hair done tomorrow.
+I just wave to Lia, and the bulk of my entourage, while I leave them.
+Two of the security guards go with me, while the rest stay with Lia and the rest of my ladies going to the hairdresser today.
+The ladies go in two or three groups, now; it varies with how many staff the hairdresser has at work.
+The rest of the ladies will be getting their hair done tomorrow.

-The five of us stand and watch as two of the club members finish a match on the special mats they have.
+The five of us stand to watch while two of the club members finish a match on the special mats they have.
 I try not to laugh at the way the two men look in their safety gear with cords running out the back.
-The staff member tells me the suits they're wearing have sensors in them and they feed the information back to the umpire to assess when they score a point.
-This is literally a case of touché, where a single touch with the sword scores a hit and a win, regardless of if it's good enough to hurt or kill.
+The staff member tells me the suits they’re wearing have sensors in them to feed the information on contacts back to the umpire to assess when they score a point.
+This is literally a case of touché, where a single touch with the sword scores a hit to win the point for that bout in the match, regardless of it being a good enough hit to hurt or kill, or not.

-She looks embarrassed, so I step forward and hold out my hand while I say, "Al Adams, Sir.
-I'm here to ask your permission to escort Meredith to the coming school dance."
+She looks embarrassed, so I step forward while I hold out my hand, and say, “Al Adams, Sir.
+I’m here to ask for your permission to escort Meredith to the school dance.”

-I smile, "Certainly.
-A nice stretch job with driver.
-I'll even buy her a nice dress to wear if she wants a new one."
-She spins around and looks at me in surprise.
-I don't think Lia told her much about me.
-That leaves me wondering just what they talked about in the ladies.
+I smile, “Certainly.
+A nice stretch limousine with driver.
+I’ll even buy her a nice dress to wear, if she wants a new one.”
+She spins around to look at me in surprise.
+I don’t think Lia told her much about me.
+That leaves me wondering about what did they talk about in the ladies.